aurelien-riv/ariviere.github.io/_posts/2019-12-07-magento2-speed-up-product-visibility-change-mass-action.markdown

 date: 2019-12-07 12:00:00 +0200
 categories: [magento2]
 tags: [optimization]
+description: Changing the visibility of many products to NOT_VISIBLE is really slow because of a badly written observer in Magento.
+I propose you a plugin upon that observer to make it very fast.
 ---

 # Magento2 : Why is hiding products that slow and how to make it really fast?